Femoroacetabular Impingement (FAI)

 What are the symptoms of FAI and a labral tear?

 Most labral tears are due to FAI, and the symptoms usually overlap.
 A labral tear does not usually heal on its own because it has a limited blood supply.
 Some people live active lives and never have problems.
 Symptoms indicate damage to the cartilage or labrum.
-Common symptoms include:
+Common symptoms of FAI include:

 - Intermittent deep groin pain or ache (most common)